sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 This access method has the most possibilities of having something misconfigured, because it has more components that all have to connect together.
 But, it also has the most diagnostics to help you out.
 There are basically two possibilities where something can go wrong; Java or IOM.
 Lets look at Java first.

 There are two things that are likely to be the problem.

-   1) Java isn't installed or configured right, or you don't have the right java command  for 'java' in your configuration definition
+   1) Java isn't installed or configured right, or you don't have the right java command  for 'java' in your Configuration Definition
    2) You don't have your classpath right, or don't have the right jars.

 Neither of these problems will result in a good message from saspy telling you what the problem is.
 But, like in the cases above,